-Each director, officer, employee and consultant is each responsible to know what is confidential or proprietary and to ensure that they use it only in the performance of their duties with Plurilock.
+Each director, officer, employee and staff are each responsible to know what is confidential or proprietary and to ensure that they use it only in the performance of their duties with Plurilock.
 If there is any doubt, the information to be considered confidential until clarification is obtained from the CEO and/or CFO.

 11. Reporting and Whistleblower Protection

-The Chairman of the Board and one Independent Director (‘Whistleblower Committee”) are jointly responsible for administering the Company’s Whistleblower Policy for any director, officer, employee and consultant, who, in good faith, report complaints or concerns regarding any suspected misconduct, illegal activities or fraud (corporate or regulatory), including questionable accounting, internal accounting controls and auditing matters, or other violations of federal, provincial or state laws or this Code.
-A copy of the Company’s Whistleblower Policy is available on the Plurilock website.
+The Chairman of the Board and one Independent Director (‘Whistleblower Committee”) are jointly responsible for administering the Company’s Whistleblower Policy for any director, officer, employee and staff, who, in good faith, report complaints or concerns regarding any suspected misconduct, illegal activities or fraud (corporate or regulatory), including questionable accounting, internal accounting controls and auditing matters, or other violations of federal, provincial or state laws or this Code.
+A copy of the Company’s Whistleblower Policy is available in the employee handbook.

 12. Waivers and Amendments